bbugyi200/MyHugoBlog/content/blog/github-repo-rank-system.md

 +++
-title = "A New GitHub Repository Rank Algorithm" date = 2018-11-26T22:21:58-05:00 description = "GitHub stars have long been an insufficient means of determining a repository's worth.
+title = "A New GitHub Rank Algorithm" date = 2018-11-26T22:21:58-05:00 description = "GitHub stars have long been an insufficient means of determining a repository's worth.
 It's time for a new ranking system." image = "https://bryanbugyi.com/images/github-rank-system.png"